 The first line of defense against pathogens is largely mechanical or chemical.
 It comprises such things as the skin, which forms a natural barrier to keep things out; the mucus in our respiratory system, which captures microbes in the air we breathe and, by means of tiny hairs – cilia – drags them back up to where we can swallow them2Yuk.; and the gastrointestinal system, which is highly acid and can therefore kill many invaders.

 The next step is often inflammation, called the inflammatory response.
 The infected area turns red, swells up, becomes hot and hurts.
-This region is the battlefield where the fight carries on after the barriers have been crossed.
+This region is the battlefield where the fight carries on after the barriers have been breached.
 This is where the various cells of the immune system go about protecting us.

-Mast cells are one of a group of cells which contain granules, from which they release histamine, leukotrienes and prostaglandins.
+Among those coming to help, mast cells are one of a group of cells which contain granules, from which they release histamine, leukotrienes and prostaglandins.
 These chemicals cause vasodilation: Blood vessels expand so more blood can come in, bringing help, but they also become porous.
 Increased blood flow and plasma leakage into the interstitial space are responsible for the heat and redness and painful swelling.

 Chemokines also lure in phagocytes to surround and absorb pathogens.
 The first ones to arrive are neutrophils, the most plentiful phagocyte in the body.
-Other phagocytes, macrophages and dendritic cells, come to phagocytize pathogens — to engulf them and destroy them in the process of phagocytosis..
+Other phagocytes — macrophages and dendritic cells — come to phagocytize pathogens, to engulf them and destroy them in the process of phagocytosis..
 All the cells mentioned so far are part of the non-specific or innate response.
 They are non-specific because each of them may act against any pathogen.
 Because they all rush in, they operate quickly, but they are neither very precise nor efficient.